RangerMauve/hyper-sdk/README.md

 ### sdk.connections

-The list of active connections to other peers
+The list of active connections to other peers, taken from hyperswarm.

 ### sdk.peers